Centre for Creativity in Professional Practice

 Our master's degree

 Become one of these creative leaders.
 Amplify your capabilities.
 Study the extraordinary MICL – Cass’s Masters in Innovation, Creativity and Leadership.
+Read more on our blog piece ‘Why now is the time to take the MICL’.

 Our challenge statement